What was National Service, and when was it in effect in Britain?

 Why was National Service introduced?

-During WW2, the British Armed Forces needed to use conscription in order to fill its ranks – but after the war had ended, the government decided to continue conscription in peacetime.
+During the Second World War, the British Armed Forces needed to use conscription in order to fill its ranks – but after the war had ended, the government decided to continue conscription in peacetime.
 The idea was to ensure that Britain’s overseas military commitments were fulfilled, and to maintain the dwindling British empire.

 More than two million men were conscripted between 1949 and 1963

-Men were needed for the ongoing miltary occupations of Germany and Japan, which began with the end of World War II.
+Men were needed for the ongoing miltary occupations of Germany and Japan, which began with the end of the Second World War.
 Tensions between the US and Russia during the Cold War also put pressure on Britain’s military, while Indian independence in 1947 had removed a large source of previously relied-upon manpower.

 Who was exempt from National Service?